topij/text-analyzer/README copy.md

 # Semantic Text Analyzer

-A Python-based text analysis toolkit that combines LLMs and NLP techniques to extract insights from text data.
+A powerful Python-based text analysis toolkit that combines LLMs and NLP techniques to extract insights from text data.
 Supports both English and Finnish languages, with easy configuration through Excel files.

 ## Features